 Selection is made on a competitive basis by members from the NCCR Robotics Education & Society Committee.

-Candidates will receive a response regarding their application by email late October.
+Candidates will receive a response regarding their application by email in October.
 Selected candidates will be asked to confirm their participation within 2 weeks.

 The fellowship is granted only to selected applicants who have completed enrolment at their host university.
 Selected candidates are typically asked to start their PhD/Postdoc’s exchange in the host laboratory between December 1st and March 1st (latest start permitted: May 1st).
 Payment of the fellowship money is subject to ongoing activity on the PhD/Postdoc’s research project.